 Top Town Crestline

 In the last year the historic area of “Top Town” in Crestline has gone through a major gentrification.
 A row of vintage and antique shops have opened their doors and a new bar spot and a brewery are on the horizon.
-If antiques, unique men’s grooming products, and curiosities from the great outdoors are your jam be sure to check out Encompass (they also carry Joshua Tree Candles!!).
 Another new comer (and new fave of mine) is Hearth & Sage, a general store owned by LA transplants Daley & Michelle Hake.
 This store could easily be found on Abbott Kinney in Venice Beach with it’s specialty foods and handcrafted homegoods.
+For those with the great outdoors on the mind don’t miss the newest addition to Top Town, Fort Gregory Outdoor Company.
+Think campfire games, ceramic mugs, and vintage camping goods all merchandised inside a giant tent.

 If more antique shopping is your jam head to Crestline/Lake Gregory for a few small shops along Lake Drive or to Sky Forest for a few shops along Highway 18.